Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Simulation Results

 \section{Simulation Results}

-In this section, we begin by presenting simulation results to assess the performance of the proposed VNNCE algorithm with respect to channel estimation.
-We conduct these simulations in a typical near-field single-BS UM-MIMO system.
-Following this, we proceed to evaluate the performance of propagation parameter estimation and cooperative localization in a practical near-field multiple-BS UM-MIMO system.
-Finally, we demonstrate the enhancement achieved in channel reconstruction.
+In this section, we begin by presenting simulation results to evaluate the performance of the proposed VNNCE algorithm with respect to channel estimation.
+We conduct these simulations in a typical near-field single-user UM-MIMO system.